Partially multiplicative quandles and simplicial Hurwitz spaces: Tameness properties for PMQs and the PMQ-ring

 We conclude the subsection by giving a convenient description of the completion of a coconnected PMQ $\Q$.
 Let $\Q_{\le1}=\set{\one}\cup\Q_1\subset\Q$ be the subset containing all elements of norm $\le1$.
 Then $\Q_{\le1}$ can be considered as a PMQ with trivial multiplication.
 The inclusion $\Q_{\le1}\subset\Q$ is a map of PMQs, inducing a map between the completions $\widehat{\Q_{\le1}}\to\hQ$.

-\begin{lem} In the hypotheses above, the natural map $\widehat{\Q_{\le1}}\to\hQ$ is an isomorphism. \end{lem} \begin{proof} The monoid $\hQ$ is generated by the elements of $\Q$, which in turn can be obtained as products of elements in $\Q_{\le1}$, since $\Q$ is maximally decomposable.
+\begin{lem} If $\Q$ is coconnected, the above map $\widehat{\Q_{\le1}}\to\hQ$ is an isomorphism. \end{lem} \begin{proof} The monoid $\hQ$ is generated by the elements of $\Q$, which in turn can be obtained as products of elements in $\Q_{\le1}$, since $\Q$ is maximally decomposable.
 This implies that the map $\widehat{\Q_{\le1}}\to\hQ$ is surjective.